 The Fyxt RPG does not use experience points (XP) as character rewards.
 In many other RPGs, XP is handed out to individual players as character rewards for individual tasks.
 This character reward system is OK, but it has a few inherent problems.

-Problems XP as a Character Reward
+Problems with XP as a Character Reward

 First, XP character rewards adds more character management work for players.
 The GM often has to spend a lot of extra time calculating, dividing, and explaining XP.
 This isn’t much fun and takes away from time better spent playing!